November 30, 2013

 A Thanksgiving Feast

-When very pregnant Allison offered to host a Thanksgiving get-together for a few Americans living nearby, I got a little excited.
+When very pregnant friend offered to host a Thanksgiving get-together for a few Americans living nearby, I got a little excited.
 Okay, I got a LOT excited.

 With her permission, I emailed all the expats I know near Encarnación (I can count them on one hand) and invited them.
 Then I dug out those things I'd tucked away in suitcases for "such a time as this" and started planning the meal.
 I have to admit that in the states, I'm that family member who shows up with paper plates or 2-liter drinks or napkins or something else than can be picked up at the gas station on the way there.
 Not this year, my friends.
 I was determined to be a contributing, kitchen-savvy member of the clan.